Advancing and supporting education professionals and public-school students in Ohio.

 About the Foundation

 The work of the Ohio Educational Foundation is to fund initiatives that enhance student learning, student achievement, and well-being, as well as promote social justice.
 Its Board of Directors provides four funding opportunities annually:

 - Diversity Grants — To develop and pursue instructional classroom programs or curriculum that promote diversity, tolerance, and respect for humankind.

 - Innovation Grants — For the pursuit of innovative and creative practices where learning is enriched by experiences or projects.

-- Whisper Grant for Students in Need — Funds provided directly to an OEA member to assist a student with an identified hardship in meeting an educational or personal need.
+- Whisper Grant for Students in Need — Funds provided directly to an OEA member to assist a student or group of students with an identified hardship in meeting an educational or personal need.

 - Make-A-Wish — In collaboration with Make-A-Wish®, the Foundation provides seed money for OEA Locals seeking to make a child’s wish come true.